watts-the-point/statistical_learning_project/README.md

+# Reproducing the results from "Predicting hospital admission at emergency department triage using machine learning"
+#### Alex C Watts, Violet Hecmanczuk, Rachel Witt

+We attempt to reproduce the findings of this study in an effort to better understand the methods involved.
+We have a secondary objective of creating an implementation of the same models using the Tidymodels framework to compare performance.

+#### Reproduction

+This should be relatively straightforward.
+Hong et al. have generously shared all of their code and deidentified data.
+We just need to work through it to determine what's going on at each step and recreate what they've done.

+#### Tidymodels Implementation

+This will be the bulk of the work.
+As such, it might end up being more trouble than it's worth within the scope of this course.

+#### Comparison

+This is the final and lowest priority step.

 # Predicting hospital admission at emergency department triage using machine learning
 #### Woo Suk Hong, Adrian Haimovich, R. Andrew Taylor